A free short story (read only) for you to enjoy. Warning Adult reading content.

 He had seen Dawn a number of times and they had only had sex once or possibly twice from his memory.
 But because of her being pregnant recently they were extremely careful.
 Peter couldn’t remember if they used contraception at the time.
 He was sure they did as they didn’t want a repeat of recent events.

-Peter was completely puzzled by all of this and tried his best to get in touch with Dawn which was proving to be impossible at this point.
-He remembered, she had sent him a message via her friend, where there was something very important she had to tell him.
-He had put this meeting off.
+Peter was completely puzzled by all of this and tried his best to get in touch with Dawn.
+This was proving to be impossible at this point.
+He remembered.
+She had sent him a message via her friend.
+There was something very important she had to tell him.
+But he had put this meeting off.
 He now realised he shouldn’t have.
 He also remembered she had become quite depressed again of late and her tearful days had returned.
 It all kind of made a little sense to him now and he kicked himself for not going to meet her.

 Back at Dawn’s house no time was being wasted by her parents.
 After one quick visit to Peter’s mother again.
 His mother was informed just a few days later that Dawn had already been in the clinic and had a second termination.
 All of this happening within the same week of the news breaking.